 Are you an international student from outside of the EEA who has just graduated from UL?
 You might be interested in the third level graduate scheme.
-This scheme lets you stay in Ireland for a year after you graduate, for the purpose of seeking employment.
+This scheme lets you live and work in Ireland for 2 years after you graduate.

 The purpose of this Scheme is to allow legally resident non-EEA third level graduates to remain in Ireland for the purpose of seeking employment and applying for a Green Card or Work Permit.